HMAvinash/Spring-leraning/README.md

 Hi Guys,

-This code is written for basic unnderstanding of spring
+This code is written for basic understanding of spring

 Regards,
 Avinash